For my natterings about who I am, see below…

 I adore pretty much anything that Dame Judi or Dame Maggie does, and I want to be just like them when I am the age they are now.

 I am an utter Anglophile and costume-drama-phile.
-Have been since my mid-teens (thanks to Dame Judi & Dame Maggie & Helena).
+Have been since my teen years (thanks to Dame Judi & Dame Maggie & Helena).

 I’ve enjoyed bits of sci-fi costuming, but one of my real dreams is to amass a huge Victorian & Edwardian wardrobe.
 And attend huge, lavish costume balls & Austen weekends & other historical re-enactments.